Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

-As shown in \cref{fig:transition}(b), the transition from defect networks to travelling waves is marked by a sharp increase in the average polar order $\bar{J}$ at $\alpha = \alphac$, consistently across various box sizes $(L)$.
+As shown in \cref{fig:transition}(b), the transition from defect networks to travelling waves is marked by a sharp increase in the average polar order $\bar{J}$ at $\alpha = \alphac$.
 We find that $\bar{J} \sim 0$ for defect networks $(\alpha < \alphac)$, while it acquires a finite value for the travelling wave states $\alpha > \alphac$.
 Spatial fluctuations decrease with increasing $\alpha$, thus $\bar{J} < 1$ for $\alpha \gtrsim \alphac$, while it saturates close to its maximum permissible value $\bar{J}=1$ for $\alpha \gg \alphac$.
-We find that the finite size effects could alter the nature of steady states observed for $\alpha$ close to the critical value $\alphac$.
-We have performed numerical simulations with different realizations of initial conditions at varying box sizes $(L)$ spanning two orders of magnitude.
-In \cref{fig:transition}(c), the fraction of simulations that reached a travelling wave steady state is shown for various $L$ and $\alpha$ values close to the expected $\alphac$.
-From these simulations, we infer $\alphac = 0.28 \pm 0.01 \ll \alphax$.
+From \cref{fig:transition}(b), we expect $0.25 < \alphac < 0.30$, however, in the vicinity of $\alphac$, finite size effects can influence the steady states, especially for smaller box sizes.
+To obtain a better estimate of $\alphac$, we have performed an ensemble of numerical simulations with varying box sizes $(L)$ spanning two orders of magnitude.
+In \cref{fig:transition}(c), we show the fraction of simulations that reached a travelling wave steady state for various $L$ and $\alpha$.
+From these simulations, we infer $\alphac \sim 0.28 < \alphax$.